 - USS Arizona Memorial: This is for the free 75-minute program for the USS Arizona Memorial, beginning at the Pearl Harbor Visitor Center theater on the day and time of your choosing.
 It includes a brief introduction, a 23-minute documentary film, and a Navy-operated shuttle boat ride to and from the USS Arizona Memorial.
 There is a convenience fee of $1.00 charged per ticket.
-Due to the closure of the memorial, visitors are currently being taken on a 30-minute narrated harbor tour of Battleship Row, very near to the USS Arizona Memorial, rather than disembarking there.

 - USS Arizona Memorial and Narrated Headset: This ticket includes the free USS Arizona Memorial program and the USS Arizona Memorial narrated tour, which is supplementary to the program but not required.
 Narrated by actress Jamie Lee Curtis, the audio tour provides narration throughout the visitor center, interpretive exhibit galleries, and waterfront interpretive displays, and features guest narration by Pearl Harbor Survivors and National Park Service Historian Daniel Martinez.
 Besides English, the audio tour is available in French, Japanese, Korean, Mandarin, German, Spanish, Italian, and Russian, and will even automatically translate the 23-minute documentary film into each language.
 This option is $7.50 per person, plus the $1.00 convenience fee per ticket.